dawidchyrzynski/arduino-home-assistant/docsrc/source/documents/basics/introduction.rst

 add a few necessary pieces of code to your project.
 Basically, everything comes up to a few basic rules:

-1) ``HADevice`` and ``HAMqtt`` instances need to be initialized once globally or as a part of another global object.
+1) :doc:`HADevice </documents/api/core/ha-device>` and :doc:`HAMqtt </documents/api/core/ha-mqtt>` instances need to be initialized once globally or as a part of another global object.
-2) ``HAMqtt::begin`` needs to be called at the end of setup logic.
+2) :doc:`HAMqtt::begin </documents/api/core/ha-mqtt>` needs to be called at the end of setup logic.
 It provides MQTT broker credentials that will be used for a connection.
-3) ``HAMqtt::loop`` method needs to be called periodically (it doesn't need to be called on each tick)
+3) :doc:`HAMqtt::loop </documents/api/core/ha-mqtt>` method needs to be called periodically (it doesn't need to be called on each tick)
-4) Device types need to be initialized after ``HAMqtt`` class (it will be described later in the documentation)
+4) Device types need to be initialized after :doc:`HAMqtt </documents/api/core/ha-mqtt>` class (it will be described later in the documentation)

 Here are the minimal boilerplates that you can start with.
 Don't worry if you have no idea what's going on here.